 The grand vision of the industry is to create value to satisfy the diverse needs of stakeholders including consumers, investors, entrepreneurs, employees and the public in a sustainable manner.
 This vision will be realized through collaborative action of stakeholders guided by a set of core values.
 The mission is to attain global competitiveness through overall performance enhancement in supply and value chain activities.
 Goals and objectives will be reached in accomplishing the mission through a strategic action framework which includes:

 At the outset, (25) twenty five action projects under(10) ten programs are to be implemented, supplemented by three strategic initiatives aimed at improving (a) the enabling environment, (b) institutional effectiveness, and (c) industry collaboration.
 Realization of the vision is contingent upon the effective implementation of these programs, projects and strategic initiatives.

-The key benefit to industry will be the increased global market share resulting from utilization of new strengths developed through the projects implemented successfully.
+The key benefit to industry will be the increased global market share resulting from the utilization of new strengths developed through the projects implemented successfully.
 Industry firms will enter lucrative niche markets, expand their activities and enhance profitability.
-This will engender high quality employment with higher earnings.
+This will engender high-quality employment with higher earnings.
 Small and medium firms in addition to related and supporting industries will expand.
 Imports of rubber products would decline.
-Rubber producers including rural farmers will become more productive, profitable and sustainable.
+Rubber producers including rural farmers will become more productive, profitable, and sustainable.
 These outcomes are in addition to the ecological benefits that arise from rubber farming.
-The aggregate result will be a sustainable rubber industry manned by satisfied stakeholders that contributes significantly to the national economy through increased GDP, export incomes and tax revenue.
+The aggregate result will be a sustainable rubber industry manned by satisfied stakeholders that contributes significantly to the national economy through increased GDP, export incomes, and tax revenue.

 Click here to access the full plan.